 12 September 2010

-This began with a random walk through photo-sharing site Flickr.
-My Twitter obsession promptly asserted itself when I caught a glimpse of an error message from the early days of Twitter Site Overload, originally uploaded by Hil.
-Hil pointed out a rather puzzling typo in the warning header.
-Perhaps it was due to feelings of agitation experienced by the @twitengineering team?
+This began with a random walk through photo sharing site Flickr.
+My Twitter obsession promptly asserted itself when I caught a glimpse of an error message from the early days by Hil.
+Hil pointed out this puzzling typo.

-As the Twitter platform has evolved, so has the imagery associated with its well-known service outages during peak usage.
-The Fail Whale is an immediately recognizable indicator to Twitter users.
-It conveys very clearly that activity is temporarily blocked due to spikes in usage that the system cannot accommodate.
-This can occur during certain times of day/ week, and in response to surges of activity due to:
+As the Twitter platform has evolved, so has the imagery associated with its service outages.
+The Fail Whale is an immediately recognizable indicator to users.
+It conveys that activity levels cannot be accommodated... temporarily.
+This can be due to many things.

-• poorly administered contests using Twitter for entries and /or updates
+• raffles or contests using Twitter for entries or updates

-• hacking exploits, to which Twitter is particularly vulnerable.
-There was a lot of this in the early days, but the novelty seems to have worn off somewhat.
+• hacking exploits, to which Twitter is vulnerable.
+There seems to be less of that now; perhaps the novelty has worn off a bit?

 There are many depictions of the eponymous Fail Whale.
-I'll hazard a guess that the Fail Whale represents the backlog of un-Tweeted communications, a large clog in the flow of Twitter information.
-Yet an answer is in sight, as the Fail Whale is located and borne aloft by an enabling flock of helpful Twitter birds, soon to be back on line again!
+I'll hazard a guess that the Fail Whale represents the backlog of unsent tweets, a large clog in the Twitter flow.

 No comments: